nwon24/north/doc/north.md

 Use the option `-v` to enable verbose output; this means the assembler and linker commands will be echoed to the terminal.

+To run a different assembler and linker, use the `-a` and `-l` flags.
+For example, to use `llvm-mc` and `ld.lld` on `test.nth`, run `north -c -a "llvm-mc -filetype=obj" -l "ld.lld" test.nth`.
+Remember that the assembler must be able to take assembly code in AT&T syntax.

 # The Language

 The basics of the language (such as stack operations and arithmetic